Choosing a Good Provider

 7. Take a look at the clinic and staff.

 Is the clinic clean?
 What type of instruments do they use and how do they clean them?
 What is the atmosphere like?
 Is it cold and sterile or warm and friendly?
 Does the staff dress professionally and appropriately?
 Do they treat you as an individual and with respect and understanding?
 Can your partner or parent talk with a counselor if they want?
 Are the procedure rooms clean and private?
 Do they have brochures on decision-making, birth control methods, and descriptions of the procedure including risks?
 Do they provide referrals for adoption and pre-natal care?
 Are their explanations thorough?
 We know it can be difficult to trust a medical provider that you have never seen before and we hope these suggestions help.
 You can’t predict exactly what your experience will be but you can have some control over it.
-Be sure to give the staff feedback-both positive and negative-that will help them serve women better.
+Be sure to give the staff feedback-both positive and negative-that will help them serve women and men better.